Student services and opportunities

 - Explore current reading lists for courses you’re interested in.

-We provide study skills support in-person and online to help you adjust to university-level study.
+We provide study skills support to help you adjust to university-level study.

 - Explore our online resources, which cover topics including referencing, critical thinking and presentation skills.

 Got a specific question?
-Talk to one of our librarians using Library Chat on our website (just click the yellow button to open a chat).
+Talk to one of our friendly librarians using Library Chat on our website (just click the yellow button on the right side of the page to open a chat).

 Volunteering is a great way to enhance your University experience, a way you can share your passions, make new friends and become part of the local community here in Manchester.
 It’s also a brilliant way to develop new skills and experiences, which will look great on your CV when you start job hunting.